Coffeekraken/react-boilerplate/README.md

 - `npm run lint` : Run the linters
 - `npm run lint:js` : Run the Js linter
 - `npm run lint:css` : Run the css linter
+- `npm run extract-messages` : Extract the messages from all the `messages.js` files up to the translations folder

 <a name="readme-browsers-support"></a>
 ## Browsers support